Overview

 Defining a Rule's Evaluation Logic

 A drop-down menu at the top of the Rule Builder allows you to select how your rule will be evaluated.
-This logic selector has three options to define a rule's evaluation logic.
-The options are as follows:
+This logic selector has three options:

-• All conditions are met - If all of the conditions within the rule are true, then the rule is true.
+- All conditions are met - If all conditions in the rule are true, then the rule is true.
 The word "AND" appears next to each condition as a reminder of how this works.
 For example, if condition 1 AND condition 2 AND condition 3 are met.

 Creating a Condition

 Each new rule starts with a blank condition for you to fill in.
-More conditions can be added by using the Add Condition button below it.
-A condition is comprised of Resources, Operators and Values, described in the following sections.
+Additional conditions can be added by clicking the Add Condition button below it.
+A condition is comprised of Resources, Operators, and Values, each described in the sections below.

 Resources